Finding the missing cause of headaches, dizziness, and facial pain

 - Transverse ligament test

 - Tectorial membrane test.
 You had your head pulled on and if symptoms worsen or are relieved.
-If they are worsened upper cervical ligament weakness or instability is suspected with focus on the tectorial membrane, the continuation of the posterior longitudinal ligament that covers the Odontoid process.
+If they are worsened upper cervical ligament weakness or instability is suspected with a focus on the tectorial membrane, the continuation of the posterior longitudinal ligament that covers the Odontoid process.

 - and posterior atlanto-occipital membrane test.